 It was largely through his brother-in-law, James Leigh Joynes (29 May 1853–13 Jan 1893), that Henry Salt began to meet the more active social reformers of the day.
 Like Salt, Joynes was a vegetarian and a Shelleyan.

-In 1882 whilst a Master at Eton College he visited Ireland with Henry George.
-Joynes’ account of his travels, A Political Tour of Ireland, was published in the Times, causing great scandal in Etonian circles.
-When Eton College , where he was a Master, learnt of his plan to publish his book The Adventures of a Tourist in Ireland, he was given the choice between remaining as a Master or leaving for his beliefs, he left Eton.
+In 1882, while a Master at Eton College, he visited Ireland with Henry George.
+Joynes’ account of his travels, A Political Tour of Ireland, was published in The Times, causing great scandal in Etonian circles.
+When Eton College, where he was a Master, learnt of his plan to publish his book, The Adventures of a Tourist in Ireland, he was given the choice between remaining as a Master or leaving for his beliefs; he left Eton.

 Edward Carpenter, in his autobiography My Days and Dreams, wrote of J. L. Joynes: